 Nice thought, but God doesn’t work that way.
 Firstly, He never has, and He never will.
 Secondly, He is the Author and Creator of the universe.
 He has created us in His love and mercy.
 He has made each one to love Him and to serve Him.
 We have purpose in life.
 The starting point for each person is to submit to the authority and rule of our Heavenly Father.
 How?
 By accepting Jesus Christ as your Savior.
 He came to this world to save us from our sin.
 He died for you and me.
 By trusting in His Name we have forgiveness for our sin.
 But we have much more.
 We have the assurance of eternity with the Lord.

 Submission to God

 We also have the power of the Holy Spirit to help us live out our lives on this earth in obedience to God.
 But submission doesn’t start and end with becoming a Christian.
-This is only the beginning.
-It’s a lifelong process, and it’s not easy.
+Certainly, this is only the beginning.
+Moreover, it’s a lifelong process, and it’s not easy.
 But it’s God chosen route for us to be conformed to the image of His Son.
 Military men and women know that basic training, regardless of the branch, is only the beginning.
-It gets the warrior started along the right path.
+It gets the warrior to start along the right path.
 Growth and development continue to occur throughout a career.
 Even generals and admirals continue to learn and develop.
 The Christian life is like this.

 Let me assure you that every human being struggles with submission.
-It’s wired into our sinful nature.
+In addition, it’s wired into our sinful nature.
 But know that submission is doable, but not in our own strength.
-We must depend on the Lord and the power of His Spirit.
+Furthermore, we must depend on the Lord and the power of His Spirit.
 Don’t allow yourself to become discouraged with setbacks.
 On a given day, you may be able to submit beautifully up to a certain point.
 Then a test comes and you blow it.
 Join the crowd.
 We all fail in our efforts to submit.
 The key is not to quit.
 Keep trying!